iqtree/iqtree.github.io/doc/Tutorial.md

 Here, IQ-TREE will use 2 CPU cores to perform the analysis.

-> Note that the parallel efficiency is only good for long alignments.
-Because the speedup gain depends on the alignment length, a good practice is to try this version with increasing number of cores until no substantial reduction of running time is observed.
+>**NOTICE**: the parallel efficiency is only good for long alignments.
+A good practice is to test with increasing number of cores until no substantial reduction of wall-clock time is observed.

 For example, on my computer (Linux, Intel Core i5-2500K, 3.3 GHz, quad cores) I observed the following wall-clock running time for this  example alignment: